-The population ('preliminary estimate') of the Upper Lachlan Local Government Area (LGA) in June 2015 was 7,876 (ABS 206).
-The population of the LGA at the 2011 Census was 7,193 persons (ABS 2012a).
+At the time of the 2011 Census, Upper Lachlan had a total resident population of 7,193 persons.
 The median age was 46 and there were 3,589 females and 3,604 males.
 As a general observation the ratio of females tends to rise in the over 80 age groups, reflecting the tendency for women to live longer.

-One key observation is the lower numbers in the 'birthing age of 25-39' with 927 persons or 12.8% of total population, which is significantly lower (7.8%) then the NSW State average (20.7%).
+One key observation is the lower numbers in the 'birthing age of 25-39' with 928 persons or 12.9% of total population, which is significantly lower (7.8%) then the NSW State average (20.7%).
 This has a number of implications, including capacity for population renewal and ongoing decline in younger age groups.